danielscrb/pyarchivebox/README.md

 # pyarchivebox
-This package simplifies the process of accessing you archivebox instance trough python.
+This package simplifies the process of accessing your archivebox instance trough python.
 It allows you to access your server on version before 0.8.0 where there is no official REST API.

 ## Docs